superedriver/flashcards/README.md

 User has decks and cards in these decks.
 Every card has word and translation of this word.
 User has to write the translation of the random active card.

-If translation correct, next time the card will be active after 3 days.
+The frequency of occurrence of cards is regulated by the SuperMemo2 algorithm.

 Each user has his/her set of decks and cards.
-User can create/edit/delete decks and cards
+User can create/edit/delete decks and cards.

 ## Dependecies
  * [PostgreSQL](http://www.postgresql.org)